During this Aromatherapy diploma you will learn:

 Part 3: Aromatherapy Theory (2 days)

-Study essential oils including properties, contraindications and safe therapeutic uses.
+Study essential oils, including properties, contraindications and safe therapeutic uses.

 Part 4: Aromatherapy Practical (4 days)